Marine initiatives planned for April 2024 – April 2026

 Consultations began during the Fall 2023 National, Quebec, and Prairie Northern Regional Canadian Marine Advisory Council (CMAC) meetings.
 A corresponding TC ‘Let’s Talk Transportation’ page was similarly posted at this time.

-Transport Canada plans to publish the proposed changes in the Canada Gazette, Part I in mid-2025 with a 60-day public comment period.
+Transport Canada plans to publish the proposed regulations in the Canada Gazette, Part I in mid-2025 with a 60-day public comment period.

 Departmental contact information